numba/numba/docs/source/reference/numpysupported.rst

 Operations
 ----------

 Arrays support iteration and full indexing (i.e. indexing that yields scalar values).
-Partial indexing by a single integer is supported, but the resulting views can not be returned to Python.
-Other kinds of partial indexing (for example indexing a 3-d array with a 2-tuple) isn't supported.
+Partial indexing by a single integer is supported, but other kinds of partial indexing (for example indexing a 3-d array with a 2-tuple) are not supported.

 Attributes
 ----------